eurobench/eurobench_protocol/howto.md

 We are collecting the ones uploaded to the Eurobench platform in this repository.

 On the Eurobench platform, this information is stored into the datafile system.
-The current methodology is to connect to the Platform machine, and uplaod manually the files into the appropriate folders.
+The current methodology is to connect to the Platform machine, and upload manually the files into the appropriate folders.

 **TO BE BETTER DESCRIBED**.